gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 ### POLYMORPHISM

+The word ****polymorphism**** means having many forms.
+A real-life example of polymorphism is a person who at the same time can have different characteristics.

+In C++, polymorphism concept can be applied to functions and operators.
+A single function can work differently in different situations.
+Similarly, an operator works different when used in different context.
 #### Compile Time Polymorphism
+Also known as ****early binding**** and ****static polymorphism****, in compile-time polymorphism, the compiler determines how the function or operator will work depending on the context.
+This type of polymorphism is achieved by function overloading or operator overloading.
 ##### 1. Function Overloading

 Function overloading is a feature in C++ (and some other languages) that allows you to **have multiple functions with the same name but different parameters** in the same scope.
 The compiler decides which function to call based on **the number or types of arguments** you pass.